Manhattan Community Access Corp. v. Halleck: Procedural history

 Halleck and Melendez filed suit against MNN and the city, claiming that MNN was a public forum which had violated their First Amendment rights to free speech.
 In December 2016, The United States District Court for the Southern District of New York dismissed the case, following arguments from the city and MNN, and following the Supreme Court's own decision from Denver Area that declined to settle whether public access systems were considered state actors.
-The District Court found, "In short, there is no clear precedent governing whether public access channels are public fora.
+The District Court found, "In short, there is no clear precedent governing whether public access channels are public forum.
 The issue is certainly a close call."

 On appeal to the Second Circuit, two of the three judges ruled for Halleck and Melendez, citing Justice Anthony Kennedy's dissent in Denver Area which suggested that public access systems, which were mandated by the government, should be treated as state actors, and therefore could not regulate free speech.
 The Second Circuit did not find the City to be at fault.

 MNN petitioned for writ of certiorari in June 2018, which the Supreme Court granted in October 2018.
 It was the first case accepted by the Court following the induction of Justice Brett Kavanaugh, replacing Kennedy on the bench.